cisco/mindmeld/docs/source/userguide/role_classifier.rst

 Train a role classifier
 -----------------------

 Use the :meth:`RoleClassifier.fit` method to train a role classification model.
 Depending on the size of the training data, this can take anywhere from a few seconds to several minutes.
-With logging level set to ``INFO`` or below, you should see the build progress in the console along with cross-validation accuracies for the classifiers.
+With logging level set to ``INFO`` or below, you should see the build progress in the console along with cross-validation accuracy for the classifier.

 .. _baseline_role_fit: